hyperledger/indy-hipe/text/concurrency-improvement/README.md

   can create good threads configuration for maximum throughput and concurrency.

 As managing of each command as STM will cause significant amount of boilerplate we can consider switching to more modern async-io approach (Futures, Promises, Async/Await).
-Fir example all internal interfaces can return tokio.rs Future created with single-shot tokio channel message from thread pool CommandExecutor will be tokio stream that handles composed Futures.
+For example all, internal interfaces can return tokio.rs Future created with single-shot tokio channel message from thread pool.
+CommandExecutor will be tokio stream that handles composed Futures.

 Pros: